-- 21. MANAGEMENT: The races shall be under the management of the DISC Standing Race Committee, which shall have the full power to interpret the rules, decide protests and to reject entries of any yacht at any time.
-DISC accepts no responsibility for accidents occurring during these series. - 22.
-RACE COMMITTEE: The Standing Race Committee is comprised of David Eidsmoe (Non-spin Fleet Captain), John Tucker (Spin Fleet Captain), Dave Lincoln (Vice Commodore), any member of the Executive Committee in attendance, and any person or persons appointed by the Executive Committee. . - 23.
+- 22. MANAGEMENT: The races shall be under the management of the DISC Standing Race Committee, which shall have the full power to interpret the rules, decide protests and to reject entries of any yacht at any time.
+DISC accepts no responsibility for accidents occurring during these series. - 23.
+RACE COMMITTEE: The Standing Race Committee is comprised of David Eidsmoe (Non-spin Fleet Captain), John Tucker (Spin Fleet Captain), Dave Lincoln (Vice Commodore), any member of the Executive Committee in attendance, and any person or persons appointed by the Executive Committee.
+The Standing Race Committee may make course selections based on conditions the day of the race. - 24.
 SAFETY: All safety equipment required by the Coast Guard must be onboard.
 A minimum crew of two (skipper plus one crew) is mandatory.
 All yachts must meet all local regulations, which include lights for night sailing (this will be strictly enforced).
 Any yacht found negligent of Coast Guard safety regulations will be disqualified.
 PHRF boats must be self-righting at all times while racing.

 Sailing is an all-weather sport.
 It is the responsibility of individual skippers and crews to decide, based on conditions at the time of the race and their own assessment of their boat and crew's ability, whether or not to race.
-The Standing Race Committee, Executive Committee, and Race Committee are aides in determining safety issues that may arise in the racing area such as a change in weather conditions, heavy commercial traffic, floating debris etc. They do not by any means substitute for the judgement of the skipper/owner or crew in the decision to participate in the event as each boat and crew has differing characteristics, skill levels, and abilities.
+The Standing Race Committee, Executive Committee, and Race Committee are aides in determining safety issues that may arise in the racing area such as a change in weather conditions, heavy commercial traffic, floating debris, shallow water, underwater obstructions, etc. They do not by any means substitute for the judgement of the skipper/owner or crew in the decision to participate in the event as each boat and crew has differing characteristics, skill levels, and abilities.
 Such decisions will be made on the day of the race, based on conditions at that time.
 In the case of lightning, dangerous wind or other extreme conditions, the Standing Race Committee may decide to postpone or cancel a race.
 On the water decisions may be made by the Race Committee on station.

-If a decision to cancel the race due to conditions is made at the dock, it will be done at 1730, announced over VHF channel 69, and a courtesy sound signal will also be made.
+If a decision to cancel the race due to conditions is made at the dock, it will be done at 1730 or earlier if possible, announced over VHF channel 69, and a courtesy sound signal will also be made.